-Dr. Annan is the Associate Director in the Office of Counseling and Disability Services.
+Dr. Annan is the Director of the Office of Counseling, Disability, Alcohol and Other Drug Services.
 He is a clinical psychologist licensed in New Jersey and New York.
-Dr. Annan specializes in helping individuals address clinical concerns such as mood and anxiety disorders, autism spectrum disorders, ADHD, and learning-related difficulties, and also life challenges such as interpersonal conflict, school problems, and identity issues.
+Dr. Annan specializes in helping individuals address clinical concerns such as mood and anxiety disorders, autism spectrum disorders, ADHD and learning-related difficulties, as well as life challenges such as interpersonal conflict, school problems and identity issues.
 He specializes in Cognitive-Behavioral Therapy, Acceptance and Commitment Therapy (ACT) and psychodynamic psychotherapy and often incorporates mindfulness and motivational interviewing techniques in his work with students.
-In addition to addressing clinical conditions and life challenges, Dr. Annan also works to help students improve their overall success and functioning by increasing their self-awareness, personal management, and social skills.
-Prior to his position at Kean University, Dr. Annan worked as the Director of Mental Health Services at the Boys' Club of New York and also as a psychologist at the Behavioral Care Center of New Jersey.
+In addition to addressing clinical conditions and life challenges, Dr. Annan also works to help students improve their overall success and functioning by increasing their self-awareness, personal management and social skills.
+Prior to his position at Kean University, Dr. Annan worked as the director of Mental Health Services at the Boys' Club of New York and also as a psychologist at the Behavioral Care Center of New Jersey.
 A former Kean employee, Dr. Annan worked as a counselor in the EEO/EOF office and Upward Bound program from 2003 to 2007.
-Dr. Annan obtained his Ph.D. in Experimental Psychology with a focus on cognitive processing from Rutgers University in 2000 , and his clinical training from Fairleigh Dickinson University in 2008.
+Dr. Annan obtained his Ph.D. in experimental psychology with a focus on cognitive processing from Rutgers University in 2000 , and his clinical training from Fairleigh Dickinson University in 2008.

-Ms. Cheng is a Licensed Professional Counselor in the State of New Jersey.
-She received her Master’s Degree in Counselor Preparation at Seton Hall University.
-She then continued with her education in Marriage and Family Therapy program, as she desired pursing a deeper clinical training in order to work from a more systemic perspective with families, couples and individuals.
-When she was a student, she worked with international students, faculty, and staff to help them acclimate to their new surroundings.
+Ms. Cheng is a licensed professional counselor in the state of New Jersey.
+She received her Master’s Degree in counselor preparation at Seton Hall University.
+She then continued with her education in the Marriage and Family Therapy program, as she desired pursing a deeper clinical training in order to work from a more systemic perspective with families, couples and individuals.
+When she was a student, she worked with international students, faculty and staff to help them acclimate to their new surroundings.
 Professionally, Ms. Cheng has been working as a mental health clinician for over 10 years.
-Her career has afforded her the opportunity to work in a homeless shelter for women and children; therapeutic nursery for children under age five; hospital based partial care program for adults; non-profit outpatient mental health agency for all ages, and in-home services for children and families at high risk.
-The areas addressed have varied from adjustment, anxiety, depression, grief, acculturation, parenting, domestic violence, homelessness, behavioral, academic, and developmental problems, and various traumas (physical, sexual, and/or neglect).
+Her career has afforded her the opportunity to work in a homeless shelter for women and children; therapeutic nursery for children under age five; hospital-based partial-care program for adults; nonprofit outpatient mental health agency for all ages; and in-home services for children and families at high risk.
+The areas addressed have included adjustment; anxiety; depression; grief; acculturation; parenting; domestic violence; homelessness; behavioral, academic and developmental problems; and various traumas (physical, sexual and/or neglect).